Sora-yx/SADX-Randomizer/README.md

 Note: You can change the settings according to your play style.
 (SA2 missions, disable a character...)
 You can also swap Character and AI by pressing the Y button, just like in Sonic Heroes.

 Note about Dreamcast Conversion mod: DC mod is now fully compatible with Randomizer, as long as the Rando is loaded AFTER DC mod.
-Which means it should be at the end of your mod list.
+Which means that the Randomizer should be at the end of your mod list (bottom).
 Make sure both mods are also up to date.

 Download
 --------